-A Health & Safety handbook should be the one-stop-shop to help your team.
+Your Health & Safety Handbook should be the go-to safety document for your team.

 As an employer, you have a duty to protect the health, safety and welfare of your employees and anyone else who might be affected by your activities.
 In doing so, you’re legally required to:

 - Have a Health & Safety Policy that sets out your organisation’s health and safety objectives, responsibilities and arrangements;

 - Ensure all employees are aware of and understand this policy; and

 - Provide whatever information, instruction and training is needed to ensure, so far as is reasonably practicable, the health and safety of your employees.

 While there is no specific legal requirement to have a Health & Safety Handbook, doing so will enable you to fulfil the legal duties set out above.
 It is an effective way of communicating your Health & Safety Policy to staff and provides fundamental health and safety information, including the important rules and procedures for employees to follow.